 Study Abroad, Work, Volunteer & Summer Internships*

 Atlantis Project Premed International Fellowships.
 Shadow doctors for 20+ hr/wk in multiple countries.
 Knowledge of host country is preferred but not necessary.
 2019 offers a summer internship experience in Europe for 3-6 weeks.
 Some programs have an MCAT course as well.

-American Chemical Society (ACS) has a page highlighting study abroad programs for Chemistry majors both graduate and undergraduate plus scholarships such as the NSEP as well as internships.
+American Chemical Society (ACS) has a page highlighting study abroad programs for Chemistry majors both graduate and undergraduate, scholarships and internships.

 DAAD RISE (Research Internships in Science and Engineering).
 Intensive summer of research in Germany.
 No previous German language required.

 Dominican Republic WFR & Medical Spanish Summer program in the Dominican Republic.